Mt. Vernon & Rend Lake grad Walker Brockhouse lands spot in Astros Bullpen

 The Rend Lake College grad has spent time in the Astros organization as a relief pitcher.

-Today he was in the bullpen for Houston as they took on the Mets in a spring Training game.
+On Wednesday, he was in the bullpen for Houston as they took on the Mets in a spring training game.

 The Southern Illinois product is spending some time giving back to those who have big baseball dreams in his hometown.